 If an individual dies any deposits will be refunded to the trustee of their estate.
-If a refund is made then it must be included as income in the tax year the individual died.
+In general the refund is income of the individual and treated as derived by them immediately before they died.

-The trustees can elect to either have the deposits allocated to the income year in which the deposits were originally received.
+However, the trustees can elect to have the refund of deposits made in an earlier accounting year to that in which the person died.
 In this case the refund will be income in the year allocated to.